 We achieve our aims by:

-1. Campaigning, lobbying and highlighting issues of gender-based discriminations, abuse and violence both independently and in partnership with like-minded organisations;
+1. Campaigning, lobbying and highlighting issues of gender-based discrimination, abuse and violence, both independently and in partnership with like-minded organisations;

-2. Providing financial support and resources to women’s shelters; and
+2. Providing financial support and resources to women’s shelters, projects and services; and

 3. Providing 1-to-1 intermediary / referral support and aid to women and girls in need.